Let me tell you … what you ought to know about leading change.

 - Make it stick

 It gathers information and statistics — satisfaction ratings, dropped call rates, average call duration, number of bounced calls and so on — and presents the results to a group of customer service agents.

 Seeing the figures and hearing why they are problematic and need changing doesn’t work especially well.
 People have to think about the message and come to some understanding before deciding to change behaviour.

-Some will say the change “is a waste of time” or “why bother with this when there are so many other problems they need to sort out.”
+Some will say the change poroject “is a waste of time” or “why bother with this when there are so many other problems they need to sort out.”

 A video grabs attention and evokes interest.
-People are likely to absorb what they see and hear and will learn the truth — from the horse’s mouth— and ultimately feel differently.
+People are likely to absorb what they see and hear and will learn the truth — from the customer — and ultimately feel differently.

 In The Heart of Change, John Kotter and Dan Cohen say that successful change happens by making people feel differently.

-In the illustration the video was used to create a visual impact.
-Of course, the use of video is only one way to elicit a response; there are many other ways to bring about a positive emotional reaction.
+In the illustration, the video was used to create a visual impact.
+Of course, the use of video is only one way to elicit a response.
+There are many other ways to bring about a positive emotional reaction.

 How do you lead successful change?
-Please join the discussion.